Motion-aware Dynamic Graph Neural Network for Video Compressive Sensing: Experiments

-{\textbf{Implement Details:}} We choose 3 dilation rates (1, 7 and 13) for the cross-scale node sampling in dynamic graph.
-For each latent node, we sample $K=9$ neighbouring nodes of each scale.
-The detailed architectures of MadyGraph and the baseline model are given in the supplementary materials (SM).
+{\textbf{Implement Details:}} {We choose 3 dilation rates 1, 7, and 13 (note that they are all prime numbers) for the cross-scale node sampling in the dynamic graph.} For each latent node, we sample $K=9$ neighboring nodes of each scale.
+The patch size of each node is set as $p=4$.
+The number of global nodes is 16 ($4\times4$).
+EfficientSCI-B~\cite{Wang_2023_CVPR} and STFormer~\cite{wang2022spatial} are employed as the backbone models.
 The Adam optimizer~\cite{KingmaB14} is employed for optimization with the initial learning rate of {$2e^{-4}$}.
 All experiments are implemented in PyTorch running on an RTX 8000 GPU.

+\textbf{Architecture of the initial predictor:} {We list the detailed architecture of the lightweight initial predictor in Table~\ref{table:basenet}, corresponding to the top row of Fig~\ref{fig:model}, which is only utilized at the training stage.}

+\textbf{Architecture of the graph module:} {We list the detailed network architectures of the graph module in Table~\ref{table:setting}, corresponding to the bottom row of Fig~\ref{fig:model}.
+The graph module mainly contains four components: i) A feature extraction block $\mathcal{F}_{e}$, a 4-layer 3D CNN, encodes the re-masked images into high-dimensional (4D) features. ii) {An optical flow extraction network, which is a lightweight pre-trained model.
+The detailed architecture and implementation can be found in }\url{https://github.com/twhui/LiteFlowNet}. iii) A non-local dynamic graph neural network is proposed to aggregate the cross-scale dynamically selected features for modeling pixel-wise spatial-temporal correlations. iv) A 4-layer 3D CNN module $\mathcal{F}_{d}$ is employed to reduce the channel and achieve the final enhanced reconstructed video.}